tusharsial/tusharsial.github.io/_pages/about.md

   - /about.html
 ---

-I'm an upcoming graduate student at Iowa State University.
+I am an incoming MS in Aerospace Engineering student at Iowa State University.
+Digging deep into the multifaceted aspects throughout my undergraduate journey, I’ve identified my interest in advancing control theory for nonlinear dynamical systems such as robots and spacecraft.
+Starting in Fall 2024, I'll pursue a Research Assistantship under Professor [Abhishek Halder](https://abhishekhalder.org/index.html).

 A data-driven personal website
 ======